dima028/aws-cloud/module3.md

 **AWS Outpost**: fully operational mini-region inside your own data center.
 Owned and operated by AWS but isolated within your own building.

 ## How to Provision AWS Resources
+AWS Resources are accessible by API:

 **Application Programming Interface, API**: an interface with pre-determined ways to interact with AWS services.

+There are a couple of ways to make API calls and utilize AWS services, with varying levels of visual ease of use, sophistication/flexibility, and management.
+The following three means to provision AWS resources outline tools in which the user must provision and manage the resources themselves:

-**AWS Management Console**: Browser-based console to visually manage AWS resources.
+1. **AWS Management Console**: Browser-based console to visually manage AWS resources.
 Sandbox environment for testing out environments.
+Not good for automation.

-**AWS Command Line Interface, CLI**: allows you to make calls using machine terminal.
-Enables you the power and schedulability/automation of using scripts.
+2. **AWS Command Line Interface, CLI**: allows you to make calls using terminal.
+Enables user schedulability/automation.
+For scripting interactions with AWS using the terminal.

-**AWS Software Development Kits, SDKs**: allow you to interact with AWS resources through various programming languages.
+3. **AWS Software Development Kits, SDKs**: allow you to interact with AWS resources through various programming languages.
 Allows you to avoid manual resource creation.

+Management tools to help you provision and manage AWS resources are also available, outlined below:

+1. **AWS Elastic Beanstalk**: service that helps you provision Amazon EC2-based environments.
+You provide code and desired configuration settings and Beanstalk builds out environment and deploys resources necessary to manage: capacity, load balancing, automatic scaling, and application health monitoring.
+Environment configurations can be saved and easily deployed again if needed.
+Enables yoou the visibility and control of all resources, without having to manually manage and provision all resources separately.
+Focus is business application over infrastructure.
+2. **AWS CloudFormation**: infrastructure-as-code tool.
+Allows user to define wide variety of AWS resources using JSON or YAML text-based documents called CloudFormation templates.
+CloudFormation manages all the calls to the backend AWS APIs for you.
+Totally automated process: it determines the right operations to perform when managing your stack and rolls back changes automatically if it detects errors.